Skip to main content

 Main aims and measures for broadband development

-The Digital Infrastructures and Connectivity Plan outlines actions to cover 100% of the population with more than 100 Mbps by 2025.
+To achieve the broadband objectives contained in the Spain Digital 2025 Agenda, the Spanish Government published the Digital Infrastructures and Connectivity Plan and the Strategy for the promotion of 5G technology in December 2020.
+The plan outlines actions to cover 100% of the population with more than 100 Mbps by 2025.
 It focuses on rural areas that are not covered by the operators’ own deployment plans.
 Moreover, the plan includes measures to achieve 1 Gbps connectivity in data-intensive industry and research areas.

 The Strategy for the promotion of 5G technology complements the national connectivity plan to account for the different level of maturity and transformational impact of 5G compared to, e.g., fibre.
-The strategy outlines actions to improve spectrum assignment and management, and incentivize 5G deployment and use, including through an updated regulatory and legal framework.
+The strategy outlines actions to improve spectrum assignment and management, and incentivise 5G deployment and use, including through an updated regulatory and legal framework.

-The National Telecommunications and Information Society Observatory (ONTSI) provides public information on the digital transformation to support the assessment and, where necessary, adjustment of measures developed within the framework of the Spain Digital 2025 Agenda.
+The National Telecommunications and Information Society Observatory (ONTSI) provides public information on the digital transformation to support the assessment and, where necessary, adjustment of measures developed within the framework of the Spain Digital Agenda.

 The roadmap to implement the Connectivity Toolbox includes several measures to reduce costs.
 The main measures include streamlining permit granting procedures, improving the single information point and increasing the transparency of physical infrastructure.